itsmeher/Rom-Coms/README.md

 # Rom-Coms
- Story about consent in rom-coms
+ Story about consent in rom-coms for JOUR 390.